Hey! Jeremy here, I’m writing this guide on How To Make Money Blogging in 2023 because blogging absolutely changed my

 - Credibility: Blogging can give you a lot of credibility and recognition in many fields!
 You can use your blog as a portfolio if you want to get into writing or use your blog to showcase your marketing skills if you want to start freelancing as a social media manager!

-This step-by-step guide should give you everything you need, but if you run into some issues, or just want some advice, hit me up and say “what’s up”!
+This step-by-step guide should give you everything you need!
 Blogging changed my life, and I love to talk about it!
 So let’s get right into it…

 How To Start A Blog And Make Money